-A number of procellariiform species face land-based threats at their breeding grounds, from such factors as alien species, pollution, disturbance and habitat loss.
+Many procellariform species face land-based threats at their breeding grounds, from such factors as alien species, pollution, disturbance and habitat loss.
 Such threats have been recognized by ACAP.
-It seems reasonable to consider that if similar land-based threats are faced by a species in more than one breeding range state, then its listing within ACAP might lead to an improvement in its conservation status, by, e.g., a transfer of expertise and by collaborative activities.
+It seems reasonable to consider that if similar land-based threats are faced by a species in more than one breeding range state, then its listing within ACAP might lead to an improvement in its conservation status, by, e.g., transfer of expertise and by collaborative activities.